jesugq/compiler-simplified-syntax-tree/README.md

 typedef struct symbol_item {
     int key;
-    char * identifier;      // Name of the item. char numtype;           // Type of the item. union value {           // Value of the item. int int_value;      // Integer depiction of the value. float float_value;  // Float depiction of the value.
+    char * identifier;      // Name of the item.
-    }
+    NUMERIC value;          // Value of the item, its type being inside.
 } hash_item;
 ```